-Students who withdraw from the Masters of Science in Counseling or the Masters of Science in Psychology (online programs) and follow the University's withdrawal procedure are allowed a commensurate return of tuition owed and refundable fees.
+Students who withdraw from the Ph.D. in Counseling Education and Supervision, the Masters of Science in Counseling or the Masters of Science in Psychology (online programs) and follow the University's withdrawal procedure are allowed a commensurate return of tuition owed and refundable fees.
 Students will generally not receive a removal of tuition, course fees, and other associated fees until after the end of the published add/drop period.
 The University's refund schedule is the following:

 Withdrawal/Course Change Date % Refundable

 Withdrawal up to calendar day 6 100%

 Withdrawal up to calendar day 11 80%

-Withdrawal up to calendar day 17 60% Withdrawal after calendar day 17 0%
+Withdrawal up to calendar day 17 60%

+Withdrawal after calendar day 17 0%